This

 electric amplification, many his laboratory staff were and they acquired and

-experimented several the new devices that appeared after World War I. The counter the
+experimented several the new devices that appeared after World War I. The boundaries

 of this space were the two offices the front the building and partition

-erected across the north end create offices the rear.
+erected across the north end create offices the rear.main room the middle the building was dominated the line pier tables

 the third floor Building appears that still experimented here during this